Student Technology Checklist

 Public computer labs are located in the residence halls and Library.
 Academic departments also offer specialized computer labs for student use.
 In some cases, students may use a virtual computer to access specialized software for course work.

 There is no charge for students to print.
-Printers and multifunction printing devices are available in the dorms, Campus Center, Library and Humanities Building. uniFLOW: Student Printing Services
+Multifunction printing, copying and scanning devices are available in the dorms, Campus Center, Library and Humanities Building. uniFLOW: Student Printing Services

 Students can checkout technology equipment at no cost from the Digital Resource Center.
 Book and browse equipment via ITS TechCheckout.